 ZEENAT HAROON RASHEED

-Zeenat Haroon Rasheed, daughter of Sir Abdullah Haroon, a well-known politicians of the British India who made major contribution towards developing and defining the role of Muslims in economics, was born in the year 1928 and passed away in 2017.
+Zeenat Haroon Rasheed, daughter of Sir Abdullah Haroon, a well-known politician of British India who made a major contribution towards developing and defining the role of Muslims in economics, was born in the year 1928 and passed away in 2017.

-She was one of the first pilots of the British India and one of the forty nine women to have organized an association of the Australian Women Pilots during the early 1951.
+She was one of the first pilots of British India and one of the forty-nine women to have organized an association of the Australian Women Pilots during the early 1951.

-One of the great tragedies that have ever happened after the separation of India and Pakistan is that these names have long been lost somewhere in the past and today the worlds no longer know them.
-Therefore it’s our duty to bring out, un-dust and make these exemplary women known for what they truly were.
+One of the greatest tragedies that have ever happened after the separation of India and Pakistan is that these names have long been lost somewhere in the past and today the world no longer knows them.
+Therefore it’s our duty to bring out, un-dust, and make these exemplary women known for what they truly were.